 Have you ever been so frustrated with a situation that you think, “I’m just going to do it myself?”
 Are you one of those people who take matters into their own hands when there’s a job that needs to be done?
-As we think about people in the rare disease community who have made a difference, many of them are just that – parents, researchers, teachers or others who saw that a situation just wasn’t right and something needed to be done – now – to change it; and often, they are the ones that did it.
+As we think about people in the rare disease community who have made a difference, many of them are just that: parents, researchers, teachers or others who saw that a situation just wasn’t right and that something needed to be done now to change it.
+Often, they are the ones that did it.

 Our first Rare Disease Difference Maker™ award recognizes just this type of person.
 Nominated by Engage Health Founder and CEO Patti Engel, Melissa Hogan, J.D., is the President of Project Alive, the world’s leading 501(c)(3) Hunter Syndrome research and advocacy foundation.
 She is also a lawyer, author, speaker, and most importantly, a mom.

 Five years ago, Melissa and her colleagues at Project Alive identified researchers at Nationwide Children’s Hospital in Columbus, Ohio, and collaborated with them to initiate and fund preclinical gene therapy research for Hunter Syndrome.
-These efforts were well beyond the lengths Melisa had previously gone to, but she spoke to experts, other parents, NIH, FDA, and pitched in to make this a reality.
+These efforts were well beyond the lengths Melisa had previously gone to, but she spoke to experts, other parents, NIH, and the FDA, also pitching in, to make this a reality.

 That research was incredibly promising and Project Alive is now ready to begin human clinical trials.
 Through the development of a mini-documentary series, a “Giving Tuesday” project, and being featured on national TV and media, Project Alive raised awareness of their need and have brought in over $1 million toward the manufacturing of trial product; they are now working to raise additional funds in order for the trial to stay on track.